chsshong/capstone-midterm/README.md

 Although a very reasonable explanation that COVID-19 lockdown contributed to the overall drop in crimes for 2020.

-Since all crimes dropped during the month March.
+Since all crimes decreased during the month of March.

 Some logical hypothesis for why the pandemic would have driven down burglary, robbery, and larceny:
 - More people were are home, fewer people were on the street, and many businesses were closed during the lockdown.